-The City provides ratepayers with four green waste vouchers each year.
-The vouchers are attached to the annual rates notice and provide for the free disposal of clean, uncontaminated green waste at the Waste Managment Centre.
+The City provides ratepayers with four waste vouchers each year.
+The vouchers are attached to the annual rates notice and provide for the free disposal of 2 cubic metres of clean, uncontaminated green waste and 2 cubic metres of general household waste at the Waste Management Centre.

 Tim's thicket septage and inert waste disposal facility

 The Tims Thicket Septage & Inert Waste Disposal Facility is located south of Dawesville on Tims Thicket Road.
 The facility contains septage ponds for the treatment of septic sludge and grease trap waste; and an inert waste landfill for the disposal of construction and demolition waste from building sites.

 The facility is operated by Transpacific Cleanaway under a Strategic Waste Alliance contract.
 Only approved contractors are permitted to use the facility.
 General members of the public are not permitted to access the site.